 The aircraft registration tax is a maximum of \$500 for aircraft registered with the Federal Aviation Administration as restricted category aircraft used for agricultural purposes.
 To qualify, the aircraft must be owned and operated solely for agricultural operations and purposes.
 The fiscal impact measures the difference between the \$500 and the tax that would otherwise be imposed.

-Fewer than five aircraft received this tax benefit in fiscal year 2015.
+Seven aircraft received this tax benefit in fiscal year 2017.

-Fiscal Year Impact

-2016 2017 2018 2019

-State Airports Fund
+Fiscal Year 2018 2019 2020 2021 State Airports Fund